purescript/registry-dev/SPEC.md

 - The string must have the form `"X.Y.Z"`, representing major, minor, and patch places.
 - The major, minor, and patch places must each be natural numbers (ie. whole numbers equal to or greater than 0).

-We never use a `v` prefix on versions in the registry.
+We never use a `v` prefix on versions.

+The major, minor, and patch places of a version describe the public interface of the library (ie. everything exported by its modules, such as types, instances, functions, or values).
+Each place has a specific meaning:

+- `MAJOR`: Indicates a breaking change to the public interface, such as removing a function, changing its type, or changing its behavior in a significant way.
+Upgrading any dependency to a new major version also counts as a breaking change.
+- `MINOR`: Indicates a non-breaking change to the public interface, such as adding a new function.
+Updating any dependency to a new minor version also counts as a minor change.
+- `PATCH`: Indicates a documentation change or an internal change that does not change the public interface, such as fixing a bug in an implementation.

+The `X.Y.Z` form maps on to these three kinds of change with the following rules:

-If a package uses all three places (ie. it begins with a non-zero number, such as `"1.0.0"`), then:
+1. If a package uses all three places (ie. it begins with a non-zero number, such as `"1.0.0"`), then the version implies `MAJOR.MINOR.PATCH`.

-- `MAJOR` means values have been changed or removed, and represents a breaking change to the package.
-- `MINOR` means values have been added, but existing values are unchanged.
-- `PATCH` means the API is unchanged and there is no risk of breaking code.

-If a package only uses two places (ie. it begins with a zero, such as `"0.1.0"`), then:
+2. If a package only uses two places (ie. it begins with a zero, such as `"0.1.0"`), then the version implies `0.MAJOR.MINOR`.

-- `MAJOR` is unused because it is zero
-- `MINOR` means values have been changed or removed and represents a breaking change to the package
-- `PATCH` means values may have been added, but existing values are unchanged

-If a package uses only one place (ie. it begins with two zeros, such as `"0.0.1"`), then all changes are potentially breaking changes.
+3. If a package uses only one place (ie. it begins with two zeros, such as `"0.0.1"`), then all changes are potentially breaking changes, ie. `0.0.MAJOR`.

 #### Range